Gabriel-stack-tech/Alx-low_level_programming/0x03-debugging/README.md

- by Happiness
+By Happiness
- ongoing project is debugging and what are some method of debugging manually
+The Readme tell about the overview of this project what are some method of debugging manually also how to read error message